 The new building for Life Science and Bioengineering is the largest project since the Technical University of Denmark (DTU) was inaugurated in the 1960s.
-In a respectful yet innovative transformation of the original architecture, the façade of gold-anodised and black-lacquered aluminium is broken into sections with niches and balconies that create a vibrant sense of scale.
-The building rises from the ground opening up into a warm wooden interior where the atmospheric atrium, the Biosphere, unites researchers from the National Institute of Aquatic Resources (DTU Aqua), the National Food Institute (DTU Food) and the National Veterinary Institute (DTU Vet).
-Here daylight flow from large skylights above oak-clad meeting boxes that almost float in mid-air.
-The thousands of oak lamellae translates the façade’s golden hue to an inner texture, while the meeting boxes create a wealth of spatialities where the researchers can meet.
-The building also houses research facilities and laboratories with a wide range of functions, including gigantic saltwater tanks, fish pens and a state-of-the-art ventilation system.
+In a respectful yet innovative interpretion of the original architecture of the DTU Campus, the façade of gold-anodised and black-lacquered aluminium is broken into sections with niches and balconies that create a vibrant sense of scale and brings in daylight.
+The building rises from the ground opening up into a warm wooden interior where the atmospheric atrium, the Biosphere.
+The Biosphere is the heart of the building and the 13 metre tall atrium will form an exciting center for encounters between scientists, employees and students across floors.
+The thousands of oak lamellas translate the golden hue of the façade into an inner texture, that reflects the professions of biology and nature.
+On the same time, the oak lamellas mirror the unique nature rich surroundings and symbolize the grove of oak trees that once was located on the site of building B202.

 How the project addresses the Sustainable Development Goals

+In the project we have worked with issues related to the Sustainable Development Goals.
+However, the project was not designed to address the global goals, as it was created before the goals were adopted by the UN.
 We have worked with issues related to: SDG 2: Zero hunger, SDG 3: Good Health and well-being, SDG 4: Quality education, SDG 7: Affordable and clean energy, SDG 8: Decent work and economic growth, SDG 12: Responsible consumption and production, SDG 14: Life below water and SDG 17: Partnerships for the goals.

 - Technical University of Denmark (DTU)

 - Rørbæk & Møller Architects, Schul Landscape Architects, COWI, Norconsult

 - DTU – Aqua, Veterinary, Food Engineering